 In this West Suffolk region’s hidden corner, Langham Hall Walled Garden takes visitors back to the Georgian period, when the 3-acre garden was created.
 Managed and restored by Phil Mizen since 2006, Langham Herbs is an efficient 2-acre kitchen garden.
 Sue Wooster started taking over the duties as caretaker of the beautiful ornamental garden later that year.
 She now runs Bellflower Nursery and holds the National Collection of Alpine Campanulas.

-Visitors to the Walled Garden are welcome from April till October on Thursdays and Fridays 10-5, and Saturdays mornings 10-1.
-We are part of the Gardeners’ Friday Scheme which invites keen gardeners to visit four diverse and fascinating garden havens in West Suffolk on Fridays from April till September.
-Entry £2.50 at each garden – no need to book.
+Visitors to the Walled Garden are welcome from April till October on Thursdays and Fridays from 10-5 and Saturday mornings from 10-1.
+We are part of the Gardeners’ Friday Scheme, which invites keen gardeners to visit four diverse and fascinating garden havens in West Suffolk on Fridays from April to September.
+Entry is £2.50 at each garden – no need to book.

 Gardens in the Gardeners’ Friday scheme are: